BedrockFrontiers/social-app/docs/CONTRIBUTING.md

 ### Running Tests

-If applicable, ensure that all tests pass before submitting a pull request.
+Ensure that all tests pass before submitting a pull request.
 You can run the tests using:

 ```bash
 npm run test